 2. Understand what is NOT covered.

 This is where the most confusion and frustration occurs.
-When you read a contract, it looks like a lot is not covered, but in an exlusionary contract, at least it's all listed out.
+When you read a contract, it looks like a lot is not covered, but in an exclusionary contract, at least it's all listed out.
 Many of the excluded items are common sense (must have a VIN, odometer must be working, items covered by manufacturers warranty or by collision/comprehensive insurance are not covered, etc.).

 In some cases, you can add optional coverage for items you are concerned about that are specifically not covered in the base contract.